European paper wasp: Generalist diet

 A European paper wasp takes a monarch butterfly caterpillar from within a narrow leaf milkweed umbel.
 Part is shown at one fourth speed.

 A European paper wasp preying on Milkweed aphids which are on narrow leaf milkweed.
 Most scenes are repeated at one-fourth speed.

-P. dominula has a more generalist diet than many other Polistes species, giving it a more flexible selection of prey.
-One study in Europe found that the prey items brought back to nests by P. dominula colonies represented three insect orders while in contrast, North American Polistes primarily only use caterpillars to feed their offspring.
+Like other social wasps, their diet is divided into two types: carbohydrate — from flower nectar, fruit juice, and plant vegetative organs, as well as the sweet secretions of homoptera, and protein — from animal tissue.
+P. dominula has a more generalist protein diet than many other Polistes species, giving it a more flexible selection of prey.
+One study in Europe found that the prey items brought back to nests by P. dominula colonies represented three insect orders.
+In other Eastern European studies, the prey spectrum included larvae of representatives of five orders: Lepidoptera, Hymenoptera, Coleoptera, Orthoptera, Hemiptera, and adult flies (Diptera).
+While in contrast, North American Polistes primarily only use caterpillars to feed their offspring.
 Some other theories, however, suggested not that individuals have a more general diet, but that the response of colonies may be more opportunistic relative to resources.
 For example, P. dominula uses more workers to increase the amount of foraging, use eggs to feed the offspring, and reduce allocation of protein to nest construction to take advantage of poorer quality prey during periods of low prey availability.
 In Kentucky, P. dominula has been observed hunting Monarch butterfly caterpillars.

+Imaginal protein nutrition

+Unlike many other wasps, which hunt solely to feed their larvae, adult females and males of P. dominula often consume insects solely for their own needs.
+However, they are unable to consume the solid tissues of their prey, instead chewing it for a long time, sucking out the liquids, and then discarding the dry residue.
+Experiments have shown that feeding foundresses on caterpillars during the period between the end of hibernation and nest initiation has a beneficial effect on egg development.